ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ~~~

 In this case, the DKIM "d=" parameter and the RFC5322.From header field have
 identical DNS domains.
-Thus, the identifiers are in alignment.
+Thus, the identifiers are in strict alignment.

 Example 2: DKIM in alignment (parent):